mayukhdifferent/MnA_IndiaDataScrapping_using_R/README.md

 # MnA_IndiaDataScrapping_using_R
-This code scraps data from Competition Commission of India twitter handle and exports into csv file with timeline details
+This code scraps data from Competition Commission of India twitter handle and exports merger and acquisition approvals into csv file with timeline details